rgvlee/EntityFrameworkCore.Testing/README.md

 There may be more EntityFrameworkCore functionality that isn't supported by the Microsoft in-memory provider; this is what I've discovered/added support for so far.
 If you come across unsupported functionality, let me know so I can add support for it.

 In addition to the above you also get all of the benefits of using a mocking framework (e.g., the ability to verify method invocation).

+## EntityFrameworkCore 3.0.0 support
+I'm working on it!
+Initial testing has shown the LINQ queryable operations mentioned above are still not supported.
+FromSql, ExecuteSqlCommand and queries in general have changed in EntityFrameworkCore 3.0.0 so there is a bit of work to do!

 ## Resources
 - [Source repository](https://github.com/rgvlee/EntityFrameworkCore.Testing)